Small Business Owners - Greater St. Louis Area

 Tough questions must be asked and answered.
 Otherwise, a business that took decades to build can be destroyed overnight.

 For example, who will run the business after you?
-Will it be your spouse, one of your children or a non-family member key employee?
-If your spouse will not run the business, will he or she still be financially dependent on it… or can you make arrangements to ensure they are financially independent of it?
+Will it be your spouse, one of your children, or a key non-family employee?
+If your spouse does not run the business, will he or she still be financially dependent on it?
+Will a buyout provide financial security for a surviving spouse or family member?

 What arrangements have you made for the inheritance of your children who are not active in the business?
 Have you in-law proofed your estate?